-Amy Doeun shares a personal account of how reading the birth chart of your loved ones can change the way your family responds to and supports one another.
+Amy Doeun shares how reading the birth chart of your loved ones can change the way your family responds to and supports one another.

 I grew up in a very conservative Christian home.
 They were lots of taboo subjects.
 One of them was astrology.
 I grew up thinking that anyone who read newspaper horoscopes were silly at best.
 Astrologers were dangerous (it was never really clear how they were dangerous).
 And that astrology was a tool to lead you away from God.